abiosoft/caddyserver.com/public/blog/caddy-0_7_6-released.md

 Here's the change list:

+- Pass in simple Caddyfile as command line arguments
 - basicauth: Support for legacy htpasswd files
 - browse: JSON response with file listing
 - core: Caddyfile as command line argument